-Lying in bed with my throbbing ankle propped up.
-I’d taken the dog for a walk – my foot found the pothole my eyes had missed – hobbled home – and now feeling immensely sorry for myself, alone in the house.
+I am lying in bed with my throbbing ankle propped up.
+I’d taken the dog for a walk – my foot found the pothole my eyes had missed – I hobbled home – and now feeling immensely sorry for myself, alone in the house.
 And all I want is bread and butter pudding.
 Not any old bread and butter pudding.
-My Gran’s bread and butter pudding (Okay I’ll settle for the M & S version – that’s the next best thing!)
+My Gran’s bread and butter pudding.
 Bread and butter pudding is for me the ultimate comfort food.

-As parent, you need to have the serious discussion with the grandparents about giving TLC without creating a dependence of overly sugary, high calorie foods to feel better.
+As the parent, you need to have a calm discussion with the grandparents about giving TLC without creating a dependence of overly sugary, high-calorie foods to feel better.

 Take for example the day Betty comes home from school to her grandparents’ house.
 Within minutes she’s in floods of tears, sobbing because the class has just been told that their beloved teacher will be leaving them at the end of this week.

 Doting Gran, in her concern for her grand-daughter, scurries to the kitchen.

 She comes back with a plate laden with a gI-NOR-mous slice of rich chocolate cake.